 Q: Where can I purchase food?

-A: Bananas canteen at the beach house serves food and beverages.
+A: Bananas canteen at the beach pavilion serves food and beverages.

 Q: Where can I reserve a space for an event?